 Develop a Design System

-“Since responsive design is so fluid, it doesn’t make as much sense to worry about layout as it does to worry about single design elements,” writes Gulden.
+“Since responsive design is so fluid, it doesn’t make as much sense to worry about the layout as it does to worry about single design elements,” writes Gulden.
 This means spending more time focusing on the uniformity of design flow and content access across devices.
-Combining design elements like typography, color, shapes and tone can create remarkably fluid designs that adapt to any screen conditions.
+Combining design elements like typography, color, shapes, and tone can create remarkably fluid designs that adapt to any screen conditions.

 Writes Gulden, “Thinking about visual design (or the content) first, you are building on the elements you know versus the unknown variable of device width.
 RWD is all about providing a seamless user experience across platforms; this can be done effectively with an approach that builds on these elements of a design system.”

 Content-based mockups are one tool for keeping the focus on usability and clearly presenting your site’s content across all platforms.
 Drupal’s content management system works especially well for designers who choose to implement this sort of blueprinting tool.